aaiken1/fin-data-analysis-text/_sources/chapters/6_intro.md

 ```{tableofcontents}
 ```

-### FRED and pandas-datareader
+### FRED

 The **Federal Reserve Economic Data (FRED)** API provides access to hundreds of thousands of economic time series - GDP, inflation, interest rates, employment data, and more.
-We'll also explore **pandas-datareader**, which provides a unified interface to multiple data sources.

 ### NASDAQ Data Link